Whither financial inclusion?

 I have 37 years of experience as a banker.
 Throughout my career I have had direct contact with customers, both men and women naturally.
 A major development that brought more women into the banks was the formation of Self Help Groups (SHG).
 As a branch manager of a bank which has been in the forefront in encouraging SHGs opening accounts with the bank and extending credit to them according to their eligibility, I have always felt that given an opportunity women are second to none in financial management.
 They would organise meetings, collect weekly savings, open and operate bank accounts, avail loan from banks, distribute it among themselves and repay the loans with almost 100% certainty.
 This is something that I have experienced personally in Kerala and Tamilnadu and I have heard such stories from many other states.
 Of course they need support in book keeping and accounting.
 But even men with poor educational background also need support equally, if not more.

 To carry out all the transactions mentioned above and to seek support when they needed, it hardly mattered to them whether the bank manager or the staff were men or women.
 All they need is a person with some consideration for them.
 Bank staff should have this consideration towards any customer they want to do business with.
 Their financial discipline was evident not only in case of loans granted based on their group savings.
-When government sponsored subsidized loan schemes like housing loans were distributed with the involvement of the SHGs, monitoring and recovery was much easier.
+When government sponsored subsidized loan schemes like housing loans, lines of credit were distributed with the involvement of the SHGs, monitoring and recovery was much easier.
 Thus extending eligible loans to SHGs and their members individually has proved to be a sensible business for banks.

 However, banks slowly started drifting away from SHGs or at least started discouraging more business with them.
 There are reasons for this.
 Branch managers, be in rural or semi urban centres are burdened with a target of 25 to 30% increase in business every year.
 When the base figure itself is high achieving the targets is impossible with SHG business alone.
 For SHG business do not result in increased business figures proportionate to the increased volume of transactions this business required.
 For example SHGs would deposit their weekly savings and in turn would withdraw the amount for extending internal loans as per requirements.
 So net balance with banks will be minimal.
 SHG members by their sheer numbers started forming majority of the customer base in rural banks.
 This increased the waiting time for other 'elite' customers who started complaining.
 Since net banking and even ATMs are yet to make a dent in rural areas, banks seeking to improve their overall business in order to meet the set targets had to pay heed to these elite customers.
 SHGs became the casuality.